summerscope/summerchildr/README.md

     R -e "devtools::install_github('summerscope/summer-child-r', force = TRUE);library(summerchildr); shiny::runApp(runSummerChildApp())"

+Click on the `http` link that appears in the terminal.

-## FAQ: If you’re having issues with R package installation
+## FAQ: If you’re having issues with R packages installation

 1. Clone the repository